Conserva Irrigation Sees Potential in Leaky Pipes

 Making the pitch that growing Conserva Irrigation is job one after divesting Mosquito Squad, Outdoor Living Brands CEO Chris Grandpre said he sees massive potential in servicing irrigation systems in a world of growing water restrictions and costs.

-Having seen the OLB headquarters and leadership team up close in a previous visit to its headquarters in Richmond, Virginia, I’m inclined to believe Grandpre’s take on the irrigation that is largely served for independent contractors that don’t specialize in the category.
+Having seen the OLB headquarters and leadership team up close in a previous visit to its headquarters in Richmond, Virginia, I’m inclined to believe Grandpre’s take on the irrigation segment that is largely served by independent contractors that don’t specialize in the category.

 “Ninety-nine point nine percent are one guy in a truck, no website and probably with a magnetic sign on the side of his truck,” Grandpre said of the irrigation business, which hasn’t previously had a national, professional brand leading the way.

 With Americans generally becoming more environmentally conscious in recent years, Grandpre said part of Conserva’s opportunity is helping large corporations like Target—a long-time partner of Conserva—to view water costs as an ongoing expense that can be trimmed while reducing its strain on aquifers and stormwater treatment facilities.